How to Store Coffee Beans

 You should not rely on the retail packaging for long-term storage unless it is equipped with a high-quality zip seal and a functioning one-way degassing valve.
 Once the factory seal is broken, the protective nitrogen flush is lost.

-• Optimal: Use a specialized canister designed for air displacement.
+• Optimal: Use a specialised canister designed for air displacement (such as a CoffeeVac or Airscape).
 These vessels allow you to mechanically force oxygen out of the container before sealing, creating a partial vacuum.

 • Standard: Use an opaque ceramic or metal container with a silicone gasket.
 This creates an airtight seal that prevents fresh oxygen from entering and protects against UV light.